Graph-enabled Reinforcement Learning for Time Series Forecasting with Adaptive Intelligence: Research Problem

 \section{Research Problem}

-The research problem is to overcome the deep learning challenges and predict future states of a complex and dynamic RL environment and learn the latent behaviour patterns of data adaptively. \begin{definition} Let $V$ be set of $n$ vital parameters $V_{t}=\{v^1,v^2,...,v^n\}$ at time $t$ determining the health status of a subject $S$.
-The vital parameters are continuous time-series data changing dynamically and inferring the subject's health status.
-For time-series forecasting, the continuous vital parameters are split into time windows such as $T=\{V_{t-2}, V_{t-1},V_{t}, V_{t+1}, V_{t+2},....., V_{t+n}\}$.
-Non-linear models are trained with the historic data in time windows $\{V_{t-2}, V_{t-1}, V_{t}\}$ to predict future $\{V_{t+1}, V_{t+2},....., V_{t+n}\}$. \end{definition}
+The research problem addresses deep learning challenges in predicting future states of a complex and dynamic Reinforcement Learning (RL) environment and adaptively learning latent behavior patterns of data.

+\begin{definition}[Vital Parameters and Time-Series Forecasting] In the context of our framework, we consider a set \(V\) of \(n\) vital parameters, denoted as \(V_{t} = \{v^1, v^2, \ldots, v^n\}\), which represent continuous time-series data reflecting the health status of a subject \(S\).
+These vital parameters are dynamic and change over time, providing valuable insights into the subject's well-being.
+To facilitate time-series forecasting, we segment these continuous vital parameters into time windows, denoted as \(T\), which encompasses data points from the past (\(V_{t-2}, V_{t-1}, V_{t}\)) and extends into the future (\(V_{t+1}, V_{t+2}, \ldots, V_{t+n}\)).
+Non-linear models are trained on historical data within the time windows \(\{V_{t-2}, V_{t-1}, V_{t}\}\) to predict future values \(\{V_{t+1}, V_{t+2}, \ldots, V_{t+n}\}\). \end{definition}

-\begin{definition} Based on the training, the subject $S$ has a set of learning agents following the Markov Decision Process (MDP) to monitor and learn the patterns of their vital parameters $V_{t}=\{v^1,v^2,...,v^n\}$ continuously.
-This can be defined as a 5-tuple $M$= (\(S,A,P,R,\gamma\)) constituting $S$ as finite state space, in which $s_{t}\epsilon S$ denotes the state of an agent at time $t$, $A$ denotes set of actions defined for the agent in which $a_{t}\epsilon A$ denotes the action taken by the agent at time $t$, $P$ is a Markovian transition function which denotes agent transits from state $s$ to state $s'$ while performing an action $a$ through $P(s,a,s'):S\times A\times S$.
-The transition function $P$ leads to a reward function $R: S \times A \rightarrow \Re $ which returns an immediate reward $R(s,a)$ for the action $a$ taken in a state $s$ defined in Equation~\ref{reward}.${\gamma}$ is a discount factor that focuses on immediate rewards instead of future rewards, which remains between 0 and 1. \end{definition}
+\begin{definition}[Learning Agents and Markov Decision Process] Following the training phase, subject \(S\) is associated with a group of learning agents that operate based on the principles of the Markov Decision Process (MDP).
+This MDP is a 5-tuple denoted as \(M = (S, A, P, R, \gamma)\), and it forms the foundation for continuous monitoring and pattern learning of the vital parameters \(V_{t} = \{v^1, v^2, \ldots, v^n\}\).
+Here's a breakdown of each component: \begin{itemize} \item \(S\) represents a finite state space, where \(s_{t} \in S\) signifies the state of an agent at a specific time \(t\), \item \(A\) is the set of actions available to each agent, and \(a_{t} \in A\) represents the action taken by the agent at time \(t\), \item \(P\) is a Markovian transition function \(P(s, a, s')\) that quantifies the probability of the agent transitioning from state \(s\) to state \(s'\) while executing action \(a\), \item \(R\) is a reward function \(R: S \times A \rightarrow \mathbb{R}\) that provides an immediate reward \(R(s, a)\) for the action \(a\) performed in state \(s\), \item \(\gamma\) is a discount factor, ranging between 0 and 1, which emphasizes immediate rewards over future rewards. \end{itemize} \end{definition}